Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 **This plot shows that when time is 7:00 am there is only one restaurent open in Alkapuri(Chaa ni Lari) and when time is 8:00 am there is lots of restaurents being opened but we are seeing the result of top 5 restaurents.
 Pretty cool right!**

-There is tons of intresting plots in Notebook.
-But Here I want to put one **useless chart**, which I made to find relationship between opening time and Area.
-I'm putting it just because I think its cool.
+There is tons of intresting plots to put.
+But lemme just put one **useless chart**, which I made to find relationship between **opening time** and **Area**.
+This project was quite long, I enjoyed it alot.
+Next time maybe I'll compare Zomato with Swiggy.

 <img src = 'Images/robot_plot.png'>